-I am a recent MSc graduate with a great interest in conservation, infectious diseases and the concept of One Health.
-I was born and raised in Rome, Italy, and I left after high school to pursue my undergraduate degree in Zoology at Queen Mary University of London.
-Straight after, I attended Imperial College London and obtained an MSc in Conservation Science.
+I am a PhD graduate student with a great interest in conservation, infectious diseases and the concept of One Health.
+I was born and raised in Rome, Italy, and moved to London to pursue my undergraduate degree in Zoology at Queen Mary University.
+I then obtained an MSc in Conservation Science at Imperial College.

 Throughout my education, I have always been fascinated by disciplines such as epidemiology and infectious diseases.
-This passion led me to design my own MSc thesis project: an assessment of gastrointestinal parasites of non-human primates across different degrees of disturbed forest in Costa Rica.
-I am particularly intrigued by how anthropogenic effects can negatively impact health on a human, animal and environmental level and keen to research ways to react and contain it.
+I am particularly intrigued by how anthropogenic effects can negatively impact health on a human, animal, and environmental level and keen to research ways to intervene and contain it.

 I enjoy running, practicing Capoeira, spending hours on jigsaw puzzles, reading, and going out with friends.